intel/beignet/backend/doc/unstructured_branches.md

 See [here](http://llvm.org/docs/LangRef.html) for a complete description of the LLVM assembly specification.

-The C code is simply lowered down in the following instructions:
+The C branching code is simply lowered down in the following instructions:

 - `ret` to return from the current function
 - `br` that, if predicated, possibly jumps to two destinations (one for the